How to find the usr folder on Mac?

 What is the usr folder?

 Apple operating systems are constructed using a Linux file system hierarchy, which means that traditional UNIX system directories hide certain files and directories.
-Unlike Applications or Documents or Downloads, some files and folders are hidden by default by the Mac operating system (macOS).
+Unlike Applications, Documents, or Downloads, some files and folders are hidden by default by the Mac operating system (macOS).

-MacOS hides these for good reason.
-When buildings are constructed, wiring and plumbing is hidden behind walls.
-As a general rule, exposing anything that could have a serious negative impact on a building if it was accidentally damaged or tampered with is considered a good idea.
+macOS hides these for a good reason.
+When buildings are constructed, wiring and plumbing are hidden behind walls.
+As a general rule, exposing anything that could negatively impact a building if it was accidentally damaged or tampered with is considered a good idea.
 The same is true of usr and var and other folders and directories.

-Usr used to mean “everything user related”, but over time this has evolved into “user usable programs and data.”
-What this means is, the usr contains shareable, read-only data, and often contains the largest share of behind-the-scenes data on any operating system.
-Within the usr is user-land programs and data is contained, such as user binaries, their documentation, libraries, header files, and other read-only programs and associated data.
+Usr used to mean "everything user-related," but this has evolved into "user usable programs and data over time."
+This means that the usr contains shareable, read-only data and often contains the largest share of behind-the-scenes data on any operating system.
+Within the usr is user-land programs, and data is contained, such as user binaries, their documentation, libraries, header files, and other read-only programs and associated data.

-Another way to make sure everything is working smoothly under the hood is to download a Mac performance improvement app, such as CleanMyMac X. It can take a quick look at what is taking up too much space on your hard drive, with its Space Lens feature.
-Once CleanMyMac X has analysed your files and directories, including those that are hidden from view, you can delete what it recommends and regain the space you need for your Mac to run smoothly and quickly.
+Another way to make sure everything is working smoothly under the hood is to download a Mac performance improvement app, such as CleanMyMac X. It can take a quick look at what is taking up too much space on your hard drive with its Space Lens feature.
+Once CleanMyMac X has analyzed your files and directories, including those hidden from view, you can delete what it recommends and regain the space you need for your Mac to run smoothly and quickly.

 - Go to the Space Lens tab.

 - Find usr folder in the list.

 However, if you prefer the manual way of looking behind the scenes, here is how you can access the usr folder on a Mac.